AherRahul/portfolio-v1/content/articles/frontend-system-design-1-1.md

 After parsing CSS, the **CSS Object Model (CSSOM)** is created.

 **CSSOM** stands for **CSS Object Model**.
-It is a set of APIs that enables reading and modifying a document's CSS information.
+It is a set of API that enables reading and modifying a document's CSS information.
 While the DOM is for HTML, the CSSOM serves the same purpose for CSS.

 ![image.png](https://heyashu.in/images/blogs/web_works_10.jpg)